WasamiKirua/Manga-forfree-packer/README.md

 ### Notes

-Depending from the amount of chapters, the script might takes a few minutes to finish. with respect in mind of the website and others, the script executes calls after a specified amount of time, please be respectful and enjoy your reading also offline.
+Depending on the number of chapters, the script may take a few minutes to complete.
+Out of respect for the website and other users, the script is designed to execute calls at specified intervals.
+Please be considerate and enjoy your reading experience.
+CBZ files will be accessible in a subfolder titled 'CBZ_files'.

 ### Credits